 - Description The text description displayed in the dashboard.

-- Per button attributes:
+- Per button properties:

 - Label: Text field.
 For UI preview only, not passed via push.
 Button labels are hard-coded in the app.